microsoft/PowerApps-TestEngine/src/docs/content/context/build-from-source.md

 az login --allow-no-subscriptions

-10. Import the WeatherSample_*.zip from samples\weather into the environment you wnat to test
+10. Import the WeatherSample_*.zip from samples\weather into the environment you want to test

-11. Import the TestEngine_*.zip (Will be used to store)
+11. Import the TestEngine_*.zip (Will be used to store authentication state)

 12. Add the config to the "samples/weather" folder using Visual Studio Code